 - Use video.
 This will make Retargeting and creating Lookalike Audiences MUCH easier and more effective in the future.
 Click the links above to read my articles on those topics.

 That concludes this tutorial.
 What did you think?
 I’d love your feedback.
 Let me know how this works out for you!
-Post any questions you have in the comments of this article, or send me a message on Facebook.
+Post any questions you have in the comments of this article.

 Don’t forget to subscribe to this blog for more awesome free content like this in the future!

 Q1: “Facebook is telling me that the audience is too small for my ads to display.
 What do I do?

 A1: Ignore Facebook.
 That’s a caution message, not an error message.
 It exists because 99.999% of ads being created this way are intended to target larger audiences, so they add that in there in case people accidentally narrow their audience too far.
 I’ve never had a problem pushing past this message, but if you do have an issue, comment on this article and I’ll see if I can’t diagnose your problem.

 Q2: “My ads aren’t displaying!
 They are approved and my budget is high, but they aren’t running.
 What do I do?

 A2: In my experience, these ads take a while to start running sometimes.
 Make sure you set up the Campaign and Ad Set that you intend on using well before you need it, and have content already submitted and approved before the event begins.
 If your ads still aren’t running, remove all additional narrowing criteria that you’ve added in the audience and see if that helps.

 Q3: “My CPA (Cost Per Action) is high!
 What is happening?”

 A3: It might be high.
 That’s fine.
 The goal is not to get cheap clicks or engagements.
 The objective here is to get highly relevant clicks and engagements.
 Don’t get too caught up in metrics, because these clicks are far more valuable than the ones you are used to getting.